AniBullet/LanguageOne/Docs/TRANSLATION_GUIDE.md

 - 🔧 Optimized mixed state handling (process translated and untranslated assets together)
 - 📝 Use zero-width characters to mark original text, more standardized format
 - 📝 Enhanced documentation with new usage tips
+- ⚠️ **Dropped support for UE 4.x (4.26/4.27)** due to maintenance complexity.
+Please use older versions if needed.
+Only UE 5.0+ is supported.

 ### v1.3
 - 🔧 Fixed API issues